Darlan Romani

-Darlan Romani (born 9 April 1991 in Concórdia) is a Brazilian track and field athlete specialising in the shot put.
+Darlan Romani (born 9 April 1991) is a Brazilian track and field athlete specialising in the shot put.
 He was the Indoor World Champion in 2022, finished 4th at the 2020 Olympic Games, 4th at the 2019 World Championships, and was champion of the 2019 and 2023 Pan American Games.

 Professional athletics career

 Romani has had the Brazilian shot put record since 2012.
 He surpassed the mark again in early 2015 when he reached 20.90m.

 At the 2016 Summer Olympics, in the Men's shot put, he broke the Brazilian record twice (20.94 meters in the qualifying round and 21.02 meters in the final), finishing 5th.
 It was the best participation of a Brazilian in the event.

 In March 2018, he finished 4th place in the Indoor World Championship, with a 21.37 mark, a new indoor South American record.

 In early September 2018, representing the Americas in the IAAF Continental Cup, Darlan won gold with a 21.89 weight-shot, defeating 2017 World Champion Tom Walsh.

 On September 15, 2018, became the first South American to reach the mark of 22 m.
 In the Brazil Trophy, he got the exact mark of 22.00, again breaking the South American record.
 Fewer than 30 athletes have achieved this mark throughout the history of the event.

 At the end of 2018, he won the trophy for Best Athlete in Athletics at the Brazil Olympic Award.

 In June 2019, at the Eugene stage of the Diamond League, he obtained the 10th-best mark (by athlete) in History in the Shot Put, 22.61.
 He broke the South American record three times in the same event (22.46, 22.55, and 22.61).

 At the 2019 Pan American Games held in Lima, Peru, even though he had a throat infection that left him with a severe fever the day before the race, Romani won the gold medal, beating the Pan American Games record with the mark of 22.07 m.

 At the 2019 World Athletics Championships held in Doha, Qatar, the greatest and strongest competition of all time in the Shot Put was held.
 Tom Walsh threw 22.90m on the first try.
 Romani threw 22.53m on his second attempt, which put him in second place at that moment.
 American Ryan Crouser threw 22.71m on his fourth attempt, putting Romani back in 3rd place.
 On their last puts, the American Joe Kovacs threw 22.91m, and Crouser got 22.90m, both finishing with gold and silver, with Walsh finishing with the bronze.
 Romani finished in 4th place, the only one who put over 22 m, along with the three medalists.
 It was the best result for Brazil in World Championships in this competition.
 Since 1990 no one had thrown a weight over 22.80m, and the top four places in this competition (including Romani) broke the World Championship record of 22.23m.

 In the Diamond League 2019, he finished as runner-up overall.